skevprog/Letters-Animation-Hover/README.md

 # Letters-Animation-Hover
-Hover animation using react and css
+Mouse Hover animation using Javascript and Css